2022 Election Dates

-In-Person Absentee Voting Information for the August 9, 2022 Partisan Primary Election (SAMPLE BALLOT)
+In-Person Absentee Voting Information for August 9, 2022, Partisan Primary Election

-In-Person Absentee Voting will be conducted in the 2nd floor Conference Room of the Municipal Building, beginning on Tuesday, July 26th, ending Friday, August 5th, weekdays only, from 9 am-3 pm, or by appointment.
+In-Person Absentee Voting will be conducted in the 2nd floor Conference Room of the Municipal Building, beginning on Tuesday, October 25th, ending Friday, November 4th, weekdays only, from 9 am-3 pm, or by appointment.

-**Please be sure to bring your Photo ID**”
+Note: Please be sure to bring your Photo ID

 - Wards 1-5 vote at the Mount Horeb Public Library, 105 Perimeter Road